USS Monitor: Design and description

 Monitors turret measured 20 ft in diameter and 9 ft high, constructed with 8 in of armor (11 inches in front at the gun ports) rendering the overall vessel somewhat top heavy.
+Recent research has proposed that the additional three inches of armor in front of the gun ports resulted from an armored shield attached to the front of the turret during the Battle of Hampton Roads.
 Its rounded shape helped to deflect cannon shot.
 A pair of steam-powered donkey engines rotated the turret through a set of gears; a full rotation was made in 22.5 seconds during testing on 9 February 1862.
 Fine control of the turret proved to be difficult; as there was no brake the steam engines would have to be placed in reverse if the turret overshot its mark, or another full rotation would have to be made.
 The only way to see out of the turret was through the gun ports; when the guns were not in use, or withdrawn for reloading during battle, heavy iron port stoppers would swing down into place to close the gunports.
 Including the guns, the turret weighed approximately 160 LT; the entire weight rested on an iron spindle that had to be jacked up using a wedge before the turret could rotate.
 The spindle was 9 in in diameter which gave it ten times the strength needed in preventing the turret from sliding sideways.
 When not in use, the turret rested on a brass ring on the deck that was intended to form a watertight seal.
 In service, however, this proved to leak heavily, despite caulking by the crew.
 The gap between the turret and the deck proved to be a problem as debris and shell fragments entered the gap and jammed the turrets of several s, which used the same turret design, during the First Battle of Charleston Harbor in April 1863.
 Direct hits on the turret with heavy shot could bend the spindle, which could also jam the turret.
 To gain access to the turret from below, or to hoist up powder and shot during battle, the turret had to rotate to face starboard, which would line up the entry hatch in the floor of the turret with an opening in the deck below.
 The roof of the turret was lightly built to facilitate any needed exchange of the ship's guns and to improve ventilation, with only gravity holding the roof plates in place.